golanlevin/DrawingWithMachines/lectures/2025/0825_hello/README.md

 *(What do* ***you*** *think this course is about?)*

-> This is an advanced studio course in experimental drawing and generative art.
+> This is an advanced studio course in experimental drawing, generative art, and creative mechanics.
 Working at the boundaries of creative code, automation, physical materials, and gestural mark-making, we will explore the use of algorithms and machine collaborators as nontraditional intermediaries between mind, hand, paper, and mark.

 *In this course, we will use our brains to control machines to do new things with art supplies.*

+There are no "plotter artist" positions being advertised at Google or Facebook; there is no "plotter-art industry" that this course gives us the qualifications to join.
+I know for a fact that no other school in the world is offering a class like this right now.
+We're here because we want to be.

 ---